Tacoma Dome Access Improvements

 Sound Transit is partnering with the City of Tacoma to improve access to the Tacoma Dome Station area through the Tacoma Dome Access Improvements (TDAI) project.
 Improvements may include up to 300 new surface parking stalls and easier, safer ways to walk, roll, bike, and ride transit to and from the station area.

+TDAI is funded by the Sound Transit 2 (ST2) program, approved by voters in 2008.
 TDAI is part of the Sound Transit 2 (ST2) program.
 ST2 dedicates funding to a mix of projects that will improve access to the Tacoma Dome Station area, including better sidewalks and crossings, improved bike connections, and potential new surface parking near the station.
 This project will support access for passengers riding Sounder commuter rail, T Line light rail, Sound Transit Express and Pierce Transit buses, Amtrak intercity rail service, and the future Tacoma Dome Link Extension.

 Since the COVID-19 pandemic, ridership and parking demand have decreased, with Tacoma Dome Station and nearby Pierce Transit parking typically half full.
 We expect parking demand to grow once the larger Link light rail system extends in 2035.
 The TDAI project addresses this future demand while improving non-motorized options for accessing the station area.